CEI-lab/ece3400-2017/docs/schedule.md

 * *Work on milestone 3*
 * Oct 23rd, Mon: Algorithms
 * Oct 25th, Wed: Algorithms
-* Oct 27th, Fri: Algorithms.
-Deadline @8am: The websites will be graded for contents on lab 4.
+* Oct 27th, Fri: Algorithms
+* Deadline one week after the day of your lab 4 session: The websites will be graded for contents on lab 4.

 Week 11:
 * *Work on milestone 3*
 * Oct 30th, Mon: Algorithms
 * Nov 1st, Wed: Algorithms
 * Nov 3rd, Fri: In-class assessment of websites.
-Deadline @8am: The websites will be graded for contents on milestone 3.
+* Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 3.

 Week 12:
 * *Work on milestone 4*